 5. Do up the house

 Clean, tidy, and renovate this summer.
 Make your home a place you want to be all the time.
 There are loads of great websites that teach you how to up-cycle or do DIY house projects with stuff you already have in your house.
 Capitalise on that!
 Have fun and save money.
 Plus if you love your house you’ll never want to spend money going anywhere else.
-Win-win my friends.
+It's a win-win.

 If you have kids then check out our post on great ways to entertain them at home this summer too, all without spending a penny.